Old Ford: Community

 Local council facilities are grouped around Roman Road market.
 The local library, now called an Idea Store, is situated in Gladstone Place.
 A community and tenants' hall is nearby.
 Access to council services is dealt with by the Bow and North Poplar One Stop Shop in Ewart Place.

 The Percy Dalton Peanut Factory was at Fish Island, occupying Britannia Works and gatehouse along Dace Road, and another building on Smeed Road.
 Britannia Works has been run as an artists studio building by SPACE since 2000, who led a set of community programs.

-The oldest model boat club in the world, the Victoria Model Steam Boat Club, founded in the Park on 15 July 1904, is still active today and holds up to 17 of their Sunday regattas a year.
+The oldest model boat club in the world, the Victoria Model Steam Boat Club, founded in Victoria Park on 15 July 1904, is still active today and holds up to 17 of their Sunday regattas a year.
 The VMSB Club runs straight-running boats just as they did 100 years ago but have also progressed to radio controlled boats and hydroplanes.
 The first Regatta is traditionally held on Easter Sunday and the Steam Regatta is always held on the first Sunday in July.

 Education

 Transport

-Old Ford is served by bus route 8 to Tottenham Court Road station and Bow Church as well as a number of local bus routes 277, 276, 339, 425 and 488 and D6.
-It is also linked to the London Night Bus network by the N8 and N277.
+Old Ford is served by bus route 8 to Tottenham Court Road station and Bow Church as well as a number of local bus routes 276, 339 and 488.
+It is also linked to the London Night Bus network by the N8.

 Old Ford has no access to the London Underground network, but was formerly connected to the British rail network at Old Ford railway station on the North London Railway and at Coborn Road on the Great Eastern Main Line.

 Old Ford is connected to the National Road Network via Parnell Road and Tredegar Road to the A12 (East Cross Route) running north/north east-south.

 Access to the Hertford Union Canal is via the tow-path (which the National Cycle Route 1 also passes along) from Wick Road at St Marks Gate (Victoria Park).
 East leads to the Lee Navigation where proceeding north leads to Hackney Marshes.
 Turning south along the Lea leads through Bow Locks, into Bow Creek and thence to the River Thames, but the tow-path can often be blocked.
 West from Wick Road leads to the Hertford Union junction where the canal joins the Regent's Canal, near Mile End.
 There is a footbridge over the East Cross Route linking Fish Island.